 If you are worried about your baby’s or toddler’s development, you can ask for help from your public health nurse or your GP.
 You can also get practical advice from people who work with your child, such as a playgroup leader or crèche manager.
 It is important for children to get any help they need as early as possible.

 Some children may need extra support when they start school, so you should discuss this in advance with the class teacher.
 If you think your schoolchild is having difficulty, talk first to the class teacher.
 You could bring someone with you, or have some questions ready, to get the most from your discussion.
 When a child has a problem learning to read and write they may need some extra help both at home and at school.
 If the problem differs with your child’s ability in other areas, you can ask for an assessment through the National Educational Psychological Service (NEPS).
 Your child's class teacher or principal will have details for your area.

-If you would like to improve your own reading, writing, numbers and technology skills, please call NALA on Freephone 1800 20 20 65 or Freetext ‘learn’ to 50050.
-NALA can refer you to your local Education and Training Board (ETB) and give you the option of our Distance Learning Service (see below).
+If you would like to improve your own reading, writing, numbers and technology skills, please call NALA on Freephone 1 800 20 20 65 or Freetext ‘learn’ to 50050.
+NALA can refer you to your local Education and Training Board (ETB) and give you the option of our Tutoring Service (see below).
 Our Freephone has been providing a confidential telephone service helping adults return to education for over 15 years.

 See below a list of Irish organisations and websites that might be helpful to you.

-Our supports include the Distance Learning Service where we offers free tuition over the phone to adults who have literacy and numeracy difficulties.
-Tutors can help with:
+Our supports include Learn with NALA where we offer free tuition over the phone to adults who have unmet literacy, numeracy and digital literacy needs.
+We can help with:

 - reading, writing and spelling;

 - ideas to help kids with homework while they’re off school;